Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-30-direct-subscription-first-cut.md

-# Direct subscription: the first cut, measured
+# Direct subscription: the execution path, measured in three cuts

+> **Read the third cut for the current state.** The first two sections record a regression and its diagnosis, kept because the reasoning that found the cost is worth more than the numbers it corrected.

 `DirectSubscriptionCeilingBenchmarks`, .NET 10.0.11, Intel Core Ultra 9 275HX, one launch.
 Three arms: **graph** (`UseDirectSubscription = false`), **fast** (the mechanism as built), **ceiling** (the hand-rolled stand-in from `2026-08-30-direct-subscription-ceiling.md`).

 Per-observation figures throughout, N = 1000 unless noted.

-## The headline
+## First cut

 **Construction is a regression.** The fast path is slower and larger than the graph it replaces, against a ceiling that is sixty times faster than the graph.
 That has to be fixed before this can ship, and the option defaulting to on makes it urgent rather than academic.